 In February 2016, the FASB issued ASU 2016-02: "Leases (Topic 842)".
 ASU 2016-02 provides new comprehensive lease accounting guidance that supersedes existing lease guidance.
-Upon adoption of ASU 2016-02, the Company may elect to apply the transition approach either as of the beginning of the earliest period presented in the financial statements - in which case it would restate its comparative periods, or as of the beginning of the period of adoption - in which case it would not restate its comparative periods.
+Upon adoption of ASU 2016-02, the Company may elect to apply the transition approach either as of the beginning of the earliest period presented in the financial statements - in which case it would restate its comparative periods, or as of the beginning of the period of adoption in which case it would not restate its comparative periods.
 ASU 2016-02 requires the Company to capitalize most current operating lease obligations as rightof-use assets with a corresponding liability based on the present value of future operating lease obligations.
 Criteria for distinguishing leases between finance and operating are substantially similar to criteria for distinguishing between capital leases and operating leases in existing lease guidance.
 Lease agreements that are 12 months or less are permitted to be excluded from the balance sheet.
 Topic 842 includes a number of optional practical expedients that the Company may elect to apply.
-Expanded disclosures with additional gualitative and guantitative information will also be required.
+Expanded disclosures with additional qualitative and quantitative information will also be required.
 The adoption will include updates as provided under ASU 2018-01, Leases (Topic 842): Land Easement Practical Expedient for Transition to Topic 842, ASU 2018-10, Codification Improvements to Topic 842, Leases, ASU 2018-20, Leases (Topic 842): Narrow-Scope Improvements for Lessors and ASU 2019-01, Leases (Topic 842): Codification Improvements.
 Topic 842 is effective for public entities with fiscal years beginning after December 15, 2018 and for all other entities for fiscal years beginning after December 15, 2019, and interim periods within fiscal years beginning after December 15, 2020.
 As the Company is an emerging growth company and elected to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act, Topic 842 will be effective for the Company beginning in fiscal 2020, although early adoption is permitted.
-The Company is currently evaluating the potential impact of adoption of this standard on its condensed consolidated financial statements and the additional transition method under ASU 2018-11, which allows the Company to recognize Topic 842's cumulative effect within retained earnings in the period of adoption.
+The Company will adopt the new lease standard effective beginning in the fiscal year beginning January 1, 2020 using a modified retrospective method and will not restate comparative periods.
+The Company currently believes that its operating lease commitments will be subject to the new standard and recognized as an operating lease liability and right-of-use asset upon the adoption of Topic 842, which will increase the Company's total assets and total liabilities in its condensed consolidated balance sheet.